apache/shardingsphere/docs/blog/content/material/Oct_12_9_ShardingSphere_JD Baitiao_Story_of_an_Implementation_Journey.en.md

 chapter = true
 +++

-# Apache ShardingSphere x JD Baitiao: Story of an Implementation Journey

 >Apache ShardingSphere has become the best solution for JD Baitiao's very large storage scenarios and scale-up.
 JD's shopping festival weighed very much on our big data storage.
 I mean, like hundreds of millions of data sets.

 >JD Baitiao, an internet credit products provider launched in 2014, has always been challenged by data explosion.
 Every shopping festival is like a technical test for us, but every time the technical staff professionals take proactive strategic initiatives in data architecture development to ensure everything goes smoothly.